Weyerhaeuser Room 215

 215 Weyerhaeuser: meaning of a liberal arts degree; graduation requirements; major decision making; academic difficulty; national scholarships; honors program.

-2nd floor of Campus Center: student organizations; Program Board; integrating curricular and co-curricular experiences; honing leadership skills; student travel grants.
+2nd floor of Campus Center: student organizations; Program Board; integrating curricular and co-curricular experiences; honing leadership skills:

 Career Development Center